 Biennially, the Trust's actuary will prepare a valuation of the liabilities and reserves of the Trust in order to make a determination of the amount of contributions required from the District.
 These results are then communicated to the District's Board of Commissioners (BOC).
-The BOC, in turn, has the duty of determining the employer contribution amount it intends to pay to the Trust the following fiscal year.
+The District, acting through its BOC, has the duty of determining the employer contribution amount it intends to pay to the Trust the following fiscal year.

-The information included in this report is based on an actuarial valuation performed as of December 31, 2017.
-The total OPEB liability for December 31, 2018 is based on an update calculation to roll-forward amounts from the actuarial valuation performed on December 31, 2017.
+The information included in this report is mainly based on the actuarial valuation performed as of December 31, 2019.
 An actuarial valuation is required to be performed biennially for the Trust.
-For the years in which a valuation is not performed, the total OPEB liability is based on an update calculation to roll-forward amounts from the most recent actuarial valuation for fiscal year-ends when an actuarial valuation is not performed.
-The next actuarial valuation date is December 31, 2019.
+For the years in which a valuation is not performed, the total OPEB liability is required to be based on updated calculation procedures to roll-forward amounts from the most recent actuarial valuation for fiscal year-ends when an actuarial valuation is not performed.
+The next actuarial valuation date is December 31, 2021.

-The Board of Commissioners of the District has discretionary authority to determine contribution amounts to be paid into the OPEB Trust Fund.
+The BOC has discretionary authority to determine contribution amounts to be paid into the OPEB Trust Fund.
 In 2007 the District adopted an initial OPEB advance funding policy meant to (i) improve the District's financial position by reducing the amount of future employer contributions and (ii) serve to establish a reserve to help ensure the financial ability to provide healthcare coverage for District retirees and annuitants in the future.
 The funding policy was amended on October 2, 2014 to change the target funding level from 50% to 100%; remaining advance funding period from 50 years to 12 years; and, advance funding amount of \$5 million to be contributed in each of the twelve years 2015 through 2026.
 No further advance funding contributions are expected after 2026.
 Beginning in 2027, cash is expected to be withdrawn from the Trust to fund claims and insurance premiums will be actuarially determined with a target funding level to be maintained at 100 percent for all future years.
-Through December 31, 2018, \$132.4 million has been contributed by the District to the OPEB Trust Fund.
+Through December 31, 2019, \$137.4 million has been contributed by the District to the OPEB Trust Fund.
 There is currently no legal requirement for the District to partially or fully fund the Trust and any funding is on a voluntary basis.

 Although voluntary in nature, the District intends to accumulate resources sufficient to ease the burden of administering the District's postemployment health care plan.
-For fiscal year 2018 the District funded an excess of \$6,063,856 of the Trust's Actuarial Determined Contribution amount of \$11,506,823.
+For fiscal year 2019 the District funded an excess of \$8,114,218 of the Trust's Actuarial Determined Contribution amount of \$9,585,874.